alexandre-poirier/GOLO-Graphql-backend-assignment/README.md

         npm install --save-dev eslint-config-prettier eslint-plugin-prettier

-I will add the following settings in a file called .eslintrc.json which is read by ESLint to configure it and tell it to use prettier properly:
+I will add a proper configuration for eslint in a file called .eslintrc.json.

-        {
-            "extends": ["prettier"],
-            "plugins": ["prettier"],
-            "rules": {
-                "prettier/prettier": ["error"]
-            }
-        }

 I can now use formatting on JavaScript files and have the formatting rules follow Prettier standard configuration.
 An alert window could warn you that you're about to use a local installation of eslint if you also have a global installation of eslint in your work environment.
 Just click allow.